Azure-Samples/azure-openai-reverse-proxy/README.md

 ### Limitations

-- The solution currently supports only 1 Azure OpenAI Service resource with multiple model deployments.
+- Resiliency: Currently, when a model deployment request fails (i.e. HTTP response an error status code), the proxy returns the failed request as is to the client.
-- Currently there's no concept of priority groups of weights to model deployments (e.g. prioritizing PTU-based deployments).
+- Deployments priority: Currently there's no concept of priority groups of weights to model deployments (e.g. prioritizing PTU-based deployments).

 ## Trying it out